thorchain/docs/thornodes/developing.md

 ## Advanced Options

-* Custom Configurations: Use custom seed phrases or faucet wallets.
+- Custom Configurations: Use custom seed phrases or faucet wallets.
-* Enable Chains: Modify the docker-compose.yml or stagenet.yaml file to include more chains.
+- Enable Chains: Modify the docker-compose.yml or stagenet.yaml file to include more chains.
-* Deploy Custom Contracts: Override environment variables to test unique configurations.
+- Deploy Custom Contracts: Override environment variables to test unique configurations.

 ## References

-For more details or if you encounter any errors in above steps, check out the docs in Gitlab directly:&#x20;
+For more details or if you encounter any errors in above steps, check out the docs in Gitlab directly:

 {% embed url="https://gitlab.com/thorchain/devops/node-launcher/-/blob/6e05a0292d0ea4cafd4b48f053ca93423c3ae912/docs/Custom-Stagenet.md" %}